Kotlin/kotlinx.coroutines/docs/topics/cancellation-and-timeouts.md

 In Kotlin, coroutine cancellation is _cooperative_.
 This means that coroutines only react to cancellation when they cooperate by [suspending](#suspension-points-and-cancellation) or [checking for cancellation explicitly](#check-for-cancellation-explicitly).

-In this section, you can learn ways to create cancelable coroutines.
+In this section, you can learn how to create cancelable coroutines.

 ### Suspension points and cancellation

 When a coroutine is canceled, it continues running until it reaches a point in the code where it may suspend, also known as a _suspension point_.
 If the coroutine suspends there, the suspending function checks whether it has been canceled.
-If it has been canceled, the coroutine stops and throws `CancellationException`.
+If it has, the coroutine stops and throws `CancellationException`.

 A call to a `suspend` function is a suspension point, but it doesn't always suspend.
 For example, when awaiting a `Deferred` result, the coroutine only suspends if that `Deferred` isn't completed yet.